ksun46/TwoLevelAlgo/README.md

 # TwoLevelAlgo
-Numerical Experimeents for the manuscript <em>A Two-level Distributed Algorithm for Nonconvex Constrained Optimization</em>
+Numerical Experiments for the manuscript <em>A Two-level Distributed Algorithm for Nonconvex Constrained Optimization</em>

 # Description